rust-lang/this-week-in-rust/content/2021-03-31-this-week-in-rust.md

 # Crate of the Week

-This week's crate is [tide-acme](https://github.com/http-rs/tide-acme), a crate for automatic HTTPS certificaion using Let's Encrypt for Tide.
+This week's crate is [tide-acme](https://github.com/http-rs/tide-acme), a crate for automatic HTTPS certification using Let's Encrypt for Tide.

 Thanks to [Josh Triplett](https://users.rust-lang.org/t/crate-of-the-week/2704/894) for the suggestion!